translationalneuromodeling/tapas/sem/README.md

     -1     0     0     1
     -1     0     0     1
 ```
-The first column models conditions A and B. Columns 2 and 4 model a regressor
-for each subjects.
  Note that no population mean (or overall intercept) is
 modeled.
 This corresponds to the mean of the subject specific intercept.
 To do this, we group regressors 2 to 4 in the variable `ptheta.mixed`
 ```matlab
 ptheta.mixed = [0 1 1 1];
 ```
-This groups regressors and implicitly generate a mean value.
+This groups regressors and generates the random effect population mean B0,R.

+The rationale to model the population mean of the subject specific mean is to
+account for the population mean, while allowing for subject specific
+variations centered around it.

 #### Example
 This example is adapted from
 `tapas/sem/examples/tapas_sem_mixed_example_estimate.m` and is almost
 identical to the example above.
-Using the same as in the example above
+In the example data, there are 4 observations
-we use a single regressor for each subject in the line `ptheta.x = eye(4)`,
+from 4 subjects.
+We use a single regressor for each subject in the line
+`ptheta.x = eye(4)`,
 and group the four regressors with `ptheta.mixed = [1 1 1 1];`.

 ```matlab